The Backup Manager is accessed from the server

 The Backup Manager is accessed from the server by clicking Windows Start – DBA Manufacturing – Utilities – Backup Manager.

-Make sure all users are logged off the system
+Schedule backup to occur when users are off the system

 Backups should be scheduled late at night when users will be off the system.
 If you ever manually make a backup during working hours, always make sure all users are logged off the system.